 Road Debris and Stones

-This remains the common causes of windscreen damage for vehicle owners all over the world.
+This remains the common cause of windscreen damage for vehicle owners all over the world.

-Other common occurrence involve large vehicles overtaking or passing you which causes road debris to be thrown onto your front windscreen.
+Other common occurrences involve large vehicles overtaking or passing you which causes road debris to be thrown onto your front windscreen.

 With temperature changes, the windscreen can either contract or expand continually and this may result in the development of tiny cracks.
 This is also what can cause a small crack to grow in size.